-The Huntington Beach Police Department Air Support Unit provides support to ground based units engaged in all facets of law enforcement while, serving the citizens of Huntington Beach.
+The Huntington Beach Police Department Air Support Unit provides support to ground-based units engaged in all facets of law enforcement while, serving the citizens of Huntington Beach.
 This support includes, but is not limited to Patrol and Traffic Operations, Surveillance, Marine Safety and Fire protection operations, Aerial Photography, Search and Rescue, and Training.
 Additionally, the Air Support Unit may provide air support to other law enforcement agencies within the scope of mutual aid during life-threatening and emergency situations.
-We operate three MD 520N series turbine powered helicopters out of our facility.
+We have recently purchased three MD 530F helicopters, which will operate out of our facility.
 It is owned and operated solely by the city of Huntington Beach expressly for police and fire operations.
-The Air Support Unit currently provides support under contract for the City of Newport Beach and the City of Costa Mesa.
+The Air Support Unit currently provides support under contract for the City of Newport Beach, the City of Costa Mesa, and the City of Irvine.

 The Huntington Beach Police Air Support Unit was formed in 1968.
 We were the first city in Orange County and the fifth in the entire nation to utilize helicopters in support of public safety.
 The Hangar Facility, currently in use by the Air Support Unit, was opened in 1986.
 It was named the Bob Morrison Heliport in honor of the founder and original unit commander, Lt.
 Bob Morrison.

-The Air Support Unit is organized in the Police Department under the Uniform Division, Traffic/Aero Bureau.
-It is commanded by the Traffic/Aero lieutenant and supervised by one Air Support sergeant.
-We currently have 4 pilots who work varying shifts to provide air support 7-days a week and 2 full-time mechanics that provide ongoing maintenance on our helicopters.
+The Air Support Unit is organized in the Police Department under the Special Operations Division.
+It is commanded by the Traffic/Air Support lieutenant and supervised by one Air Support sergeant.
+We currently have 6 pilots who work varying shifts to provide air support 7-days a week and 2 full-time mechanics that provide ongoing maintenance on our helicopters.

 The primary goal of the Huntington Beach Police Department Air Support Unit is to provide a level of service that contributes to the overall success of the mission at hand.
 We understand safety is critical to the successful outcome of any mission, so we strive to operate in as safe a manner as possible in all areas of our aviation operations.

-The highly trained observers may be able to spot illegal activity from up to a mile away by utilizing stabilized binoculars or other specialized equipment.
+The highly trained observers may be able to spot illegal activity from up to a mile away by utilizing state-of-the-art camera systems and specialized equipment.
 The ability to scan large areas increases the chances of halting crime and of apprehending suspects.

 All of the pilots and observers are sworn police officers before their assignment to the Air Support Unit.
-They have excellent knowledge of the geographical layout of the city and are aware of high crime areas.
-While on patrol they are on constant look out for criminal activity including traffic violations and drunk drivers.
+They have excellent knowledge of the geographical layout of the city and are aware of high-crime areas.
+While on patrol they are on the constant lookout for criminal activity including traffic violations and drunk drivers.

 Our helicopters are equipped with "state of the art" communication equipment.
 We are able to talk to any police, fire, or public safety agency with our radios, increasing our effectiveness.

-We also utilize "FLIR", Forward Looking Infrared.
-This equipment detects heat and gives the observer an image on a small monitor that lets him see in total darkness.
+We also utilize High Definition camera system capable of seeing during the day or night including infrared images allowing us to see in the dark.
+The camera allows us to zoom in on targets from miles away.
+This equipment detects heat and gives the observer an image on a monitor that lets him see in total darkness.
 The images are remarkably clear.
 It can even show where a car was parked moments before, even though the car has left.

-The FLIR is of great assistance in searching for criminal activity but it is also used to locate injured people on the beach or in the water at night.
-We have used it to locate boats in distress and even to detect fuel spills in the marina.
+The HD Camera is a great assistance in searching for criminal activity but it is also used to locate injured people on the beach or in the water during the day or night.
+We have used it to locate boats in distress and even to detect fuel spills in the ocean.

-With the FLIR, we can scan school yards, check business roof tops, spot suspicious vehicles in neighborhoods, and pick out suspects hiding just about anywhere.
-One example of was the apprehension of a suspect who had been hiding under a trash can.
-His body heat warmed the trash container and he was picked out from all the yards being searched, even though he was not visible to officers conducting the search.
+With this technology, we can scan school yards, check business rooftops, spot suspicious vehicles in neighborhoods, and pick out suspects hiding just about anywhere.
+One example was the apprehension of a suspect who had been hiding under a trash can.
+His body heat warmed the trash container and he was picked out from all the yards being searched, even though he was not visible to the officers conducting the search.

 The helicopter responds to all major incidents.
 Whether a vehicle pursuit, a robbery in progress, a major traffic collision, a structure fire, or a boat in distress, the aircrew's job is to assist ground personnel and watch out for everyone's safety.